-DeAudrea 'Sha' (pronounced Shay) Rich, owner of RICH METHODS, is a natural light, portrait photographer.
-She is based in Richmond, VA where she graduated with a BA in Graphic Design and BS in Creative Advertising from Virginia Commonwealth University.
+DeAudrea 'Sha' (pronounced Shay) Rich, owner of RICH METHODS, LLC, is a natural light, portrait photographer.
+She is currently based in Richmond, VA where she graduated with a BFA in Graphic Design and BS in Creative Advertising from Virginia Commonwealth University.

 Sha got started in 2010 as a self-taught artist, drawing portraits of prominent figures and strangers.

 She works to create a loose interpretation of a wall in a home.
 The intention is that this “wall” serves as a site of resistance.
 This wall is a place where she can choose the images she is surrounded by, the images she wants to highlight, and the images that she wants the world to see more of.